 International and elite curriculum programs.
-Cost of revenue for international and elite curriculum program services consists primarily of compensation and benefits for teachers and university application consultants contracted for the program, rental costs and licensing and registration fees payable to WITT and BCIT.
-Cost of revenue for our SCC program is currently low.
-The licensing fees payable to WITT are generally determined on the basis of a fixed fee for each participating student.
+Cost of revenue for international and elite curriculum program services consists primarily of compensation and benefits for teachers and university application consultants contracted for the program, rental costs and licensing and registration fees payable BCIT.
 The registration fees that we pay to BCIT are determined on the basis of the number of students enrolled in the program, and the licensing fees we pay to BCIT are based on the number and selection of subjects provided to the polytechnic schools.
 Our cost of revenue also include travel and lodging costs of students participating in the summer and winter programs abroad and travel and lodging related to training for senior employees, as well as costs associated with the amortization of intangible assets acquired through business combination.

 Our cost of revenue also includes share-based compensation cost for employees directly engaged in revenue generation.
-Those costs were RMB0.5 million, RMB0.8 million and RMB0.5 million (\$0.1 million) for 2009, 2010 and 2011, representing 0.4%, 0.6% and 0.3% of our total cost of revenue in each of these years, respectively.
+Those costs were RMB0.8 million, RMB0.5 million and RMB0.5 million (\$0.1 million) for 2010, 2011 and 2012, representing 0.6%, 0.3% and 0.2% of our total cost of revenue in each of these years, respectively.

 In addition, the amortization of intangible assets acquired through business combinations directly used in revenue generation is included in our cost of revenue.
-Those costs from the amortization of intangible assets were RMB3.0 million, RMB2.8 million and RMB2.4 million (\$0.4 million) for 2009, 2010 and 2011, representing 2.2%, 1.9% and 1.3% of our total cost of revenue in each of these periods, respectively.
+Those costs from the amortization of intangible assets were RMB2.8 million, RMB2.4 million and RMB2.2 million (\$0.4 million) for 2010, 2011 and 2012, representing 1.9%, 1.3% and 1.1% of our total cost of revenue in each of these periods, respectively.